kiosion/kio.dev/README.md

 * Docker
 * Netlify

-## Dependencies
+## 📦 Dependencies
-To build and test this project, you'll need the following dependencies installed:
+To build and test this project, you'll need the following:

 * Node >= 16.16
 * Yarn >= 3.0